By Lori Flynn

 - DRD-labeled Android secure coding rules and guidelines

-- Do not store sensitive information on external storage (SD card)
+- Do not store sensitive information on external storage (SD card) unless encrypted first

 - Do not allow WebView to access sensitive local resource through file scheme

 - Do not broadcast sensitive information using an implicit intent

 - Do not log sensitive information